Make your designs to scale 1:1. Use mm as the measurement unit. Always send us final and complete designs.

 Ideally you would send us a vector file in .eps (Adobe CS1) for objects that need to be cut or cut-to-shape.
 Often the designer of your logo/branding will possess these files.

 - Everything, that needs to be cut-to-shape, needs to consist of vectors.

 - The end result should look something like this file.
 This file contains 3 examples of custom frosted window film each with their own design.

 - No centre lines but everything converted to outline (outline stroke).

-- No linked files, all must be embedded.
+- No linked files, all files must be embedded.

-- Nothing smaller than 3mm.
+- For designs onto windows.
+Nothing smaller than 3mm.
 Lines need at least a width of 3mm.
 A dot (the smallest possible object) need to be at least 3×3 mm.

 - Minimum height of fonts need to be at least 20mm.
 Script fonts at least 30mm.